PurdueDualityLab/TensorFlowModels/yolo/README.md

 * Vishnu Samardh Banna ([@GitHub vishnubanna](https://github.com/vishnubanna))
 * Full name ([@GitHub username](https://github.com/username))

+## Our Goal
+Our goal with this model conversion is to provide highly versitile implementations of the Backbone and Yolo Head.
+We have tried to build the model in such a way that the Yolo head could easily be connected to a new, more powerful backbone of a person chose to.

 ## Models in the library

 | Object Detectors | Classifiers      |